Heavy Metals like Manganese, Cadmium, Copper, Zinc and Irons in Drinking Water

 Nowadays, there are significant ways to test and treat heavy metal poisoning.
 The most common way to treat heavy metal poisoning is the Chelation Challenge Test, most commonly called the "Provoked Urine Test."

-With this test, chelators, the chemicals designed to attach heavy metals in our body, are used and are given by mouth or intravenously and are excreted through urine.
+In this test, chelators, chemicals designed to attach heavy metals to the body, are used.
+They are given by mouth or intravenously and excreted through urine.

 There are some tests available nowadays that can check the level of heavy metal toxicity in the body without undergoing invasive procedures.

-This can be one of the sources of heavy metals in drinking water too.
-If the accumulation of heavy metals in drinking water is more than the trace amount the body needed, this can cause toxicity to our body.
+This can also be a source of heavy metals in drinking water.
+If the accumulation of heavy metals in drinking water is more than the trace amount the body needs, this can cause toxicity to our bodies.

 There is no proof that exposure to heavy metals in the body can lead to death.
 Though it can lead to chronic heavy metal poisoning, it develops over a long period.